 - Alpha Phi Sigma (ΑΦΣ) – The National Criminal Justice Honor Society, Alpha Phi Sigma, was established in January 1942 at Washington State University.
 Its mission is to promote analytical thinking, rigorous scholarship and life-long learning; to keep abreast of the advances in scientific research; to elevate the ethical standards of the criminal justice professions and to sustain in the public mind the benefit and necessity of education and professional training.

-- National Residence Hall Honorary (NRHH) – Open to individuals who have lived in a Ferrum College owned apartment or residence hall for at least on year prior to induction, this organization recognizes students who have provided outstanding service or exceptional leadership in promoting community in the Ferrum College Residence Hall System.
-Contact Ms. Gia Rimi, extension 4492.
+- National Residence Hall Honorary (NRHH) – Open to individuals who have lived in a Ferrum College owned apartment or residence hall for at least on year prior to induction, this organization recognizes students who have provided outstanding service or exceptional leadership in promoting community in the Ferrum College Residence Hall System

 - Phi Alpha (ΦΑ) – National Honor Society for undergraduate Social Work majors who qualify academically.
 Membership by invitation in April.
 Ms. Jennie West, extension 4406.

 - Phi Alpha Theta (ΦΑΘ) – International Honor Society in History.
 Membership by invitation.

 - Pi Sigma Alpha (ΠΣΑ) – Alpha Beta Pi Chapter of the National Political Science Honor Society.